focus-editor/focus/LOG.md

 - Ctrl + Backspace/Delete to erase an entire word.
 - Ctrl + Home/End to jump to beginning/end of the file
 - Alt + PgUp/PgDown to scroll viewport by page
+- Ctrl + J to join lines (should there be a limit of how many?)
 - (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
 - Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
 - Save font size in the current project config when changed